h-i-sutton/h-i-sutton.github.io/_posts/2025-12-20-Timeline-2022-Ukraine-Invasion-At-Sea.md

 Mar 22: Russian Raptor class assault boat hit by Ukrainian anti-tank missile near Mariupol.

 Mar 24: Russian Navy Alligator class landing ship Saratov hit while unloading at Berdyansk on Sea of Azov.
 Possibly hit by a Ukrainian ballistic missile.
 The ship explodes, damaging two Ropucha class landing ships which manage to escape.
 The ship sinks at the quay.
 Russia stops using the port for reinforcements.

 [![](/images/Russia-Ukraine-Saratov-Explodes-940.jpg)](/images/Russia-Ukraine-Saratov-Explodes.jpg)

 *CLICK to Enlarge.
 Russian Navy Alligator class landing ship Saratov on fire at Berdyansk*

 Apr 7: Reported in Naval News that [SLAVA class cruiser Moskva is operating predictably](https://www.navalnews.com/naval-news/2022/04/russias-most-powerful-warship-in-the-black-sea-is-operating-in-a-pattern/).
 Precursor of things to come.

 Apr 13.
 The SLAVA class cruiser Moskva, the flagship of the Black Sea Fleet and most powerful warship in the area, is hit by two Ukrainian Neptune anti-ship missiles.
 It sinks the next day.
 [![](/images/Russia-Navy-Moskva-Damage-940.jpg)](/images/Russia-Navy-Moskva-Damage.jpg)

 *CLICK to Enlarge.*

+## Post Moskva Sinking

-##Post Moskva SinkingApr 21: “Sapphire” Ukrainian search and rescue vessel was returned to Ukraine following its capture on Feb 26, as part of the first prisoner of war exchange.
+Apr 21: “Sapphire” Ukrainian search and rescue vessel was returned to Ukraine following its capture on Feb 26, as part of the first prisoner of war exchange.

 May: Ukrainian engineers begin development of weaponized USVs (uncrewed surface vessels).
 The first type, the Magura V1, is tested over the summer.